someengineering/fixinventory/docs/source/manual/discovery.rst

 The query is the same and the aggregation functions are the same.

-The only addition here is the aggregation group: ``reported.instance_status``, which is defined by every compute instance.
+The only addition here is the aggregation group: ``instance_status``, which is defined by every compute instance.
 The result of this addition: the computation is performed on every matching subgroup.

 Each group is identified by the value of the grouping variable.